 Delegates will be able to update practical skills in debridement, dressing selection, lower leg assessment, pressure injury prevention and management, and more.

-We look forward to welcoming you to Dunedin in May 2019
+We look forward to welcoming you to the Dunedin Centre in May.

 On behalf of the Conference Organising Committee